-Eating disorders are serious conditions that can cause numerous complex medical issues and result in severe emotional distress.
+Eating disorders are severe conditions that can cause numerous complex medical issues and result in severe emotional distress.

 Some serious eating disorders may require daily supervision.
 Nurses can play a significant role in this regard.
-From the point a patient walks through the hospital doors till the point they leave, nurses are the primary point of contact for the majority of the patients.
+From the point a patient walks through the hospital doors until they leave, nurses are the primary point of contact for most patients.

-It is from this critical position that nurses can help patients identify their eating disorders earlier on.
-These disorders almost always manage to stay under the radar until they’ve progressed in severity.
+These disorders almost always stay under the radar until they’ve progressed in severity.
 Developing the eye to recognize the signs of an eating disorder in a patient requires exceptional knowledge and skill.

-To develop and gain that knowledge, nurses can pursue either an MSN or DNP degree.
-Comparisons of msn vs dnp can help you home in on the type of degree that would serve you well in your own career.
+To develop and gain that knowledge, nurses can pursue an MSN or DNP degree.

 Defining Eating Disorders